Konkoni.org has just one mission:

 Aaron’s adventures have given him experiences that allow him to bridge gaps in communication and understanding between Western students and African teachers.

 He is gifted at spotting patterns and drawing connections in the music that are rarely discussed.
 Aaron can help others do the same by explaining these game-changing insights clearly with words.

-His time in Africa and his understanding of the Bambara language have allowed him to dig deep, asking questions that rarely get asked, and witnessing countless mind-opening events.
-He loves to share the findings of his research, and clarify things for his fellow students.
+His time in Africa and understanding of the Bambara language have allowed him to dig deep, ask questions that rarely get asked, and witness countless mind-opening events.
+He loves to share the findings of his research and clarify things for his fellow students.

 Key Features Of Konkoni.org Include: